app-generator/sample-django-all-auth-graphql/README.md

 **Database/table structure**

-We created two models to display the information in REST API, which includes `Visit` & `Traffic`:
+Create two models to display the information in REST API, which includes `Visit` & `Traffic`:

 ```python
 from django.db import models